thaitype/schema-mongo/docs/ZOD_INTEGRATION.md

 # Zod Adapter Guide

-This guide covers using the Zod adapter with `@thaitype/schema-mongo` for converting Zod schemas to MongoDB validation schemas using the modern MongoTypeRegistry approach.
+This guide covers using the Zod adapter with `schema-mongo` for converting Zod schemas to MongoDB validation schemas using the modern MongoTypeRegistry approach.

 ## Overview